amirr0r/amirr0r.github.io/_posts/2021-12-15-oscp-review.md

 3. Going through **the lab will allow you to approach more advanced concepts than those necessary for the exam**.

     Indeed, the lab contains over 70 machines in different networks.
-This implies that you have to perform port redirection tunneling, pivoting, lateral movement and so son.
+This implies that you have to perform port redirection, tunneling, pivoting, lateral movement and so son.
 Many machines are part of a chain (they have dependencies on each others) so **post-exploitation** **is as important as gaining an initial foothold**.

     It's all about <u>developing an intuition and a methodology</u> for the exam and your future security assessments.